U.S. Employers: How to Hire Students From Abroad for Seasonal Work on a J-1 Visa

 • pedicab or rolling chair drivers

-Working With a Sponsor
+Working With a J-1 Program Sponsor

 To hire J-1 students for your seasonal needs, you will work with one of the many companies and organizations that act as J-1 seasonal employee sponsors.
-For a fee, they can serve as your staffing agency, determining your hiring needs and advertising your job openings abroad.
+See the government's Designated Sponsor Organizations By Program page.

 The sponsor, often through its agents in foreign countries, can help identify and recruit foreign students, and arrange interviews to take place either in the U.S. or abroad.
 Sponsors will ensure that the students are able to speak English and are aware of any contractual obligations related to their acceptance of paid employment with you.